All posts

 Step 2: Write Your First Resource

 A Resource is a React component that renders tool data from the AI host.
-Each resource has two parts: a config object that describes it and a component that renders it.
+Each resource has two parts: a config object that describes it to the host, and a React component that renders the UI.

 sunpeak auto-discovers resources by directory convention.
 Any file at src/resources/{name}/{name}.tsx becomes a resource.
 Create the file src/resources/contact/contact.tsx: